 The agreement includes a condition that protects women’s “right to work without fear of sexual harassment or sexual abuse,” said Guadalupe Gonzalo, a Florida farm worker and member of the CIW who protested.
 Before many of the Florida tomato suppliers joined the Fair Food program, she said, sexual abuse was “something that we faced every day.”
 If they tried to file a complaint, “we would have been the ones who would have been fired.”
 Another change advocated by the CIW is the use of mandatory time clocks, to ensure that workers are really being paid at minimum wage.

-Two weeks ago, protestors in New York City were mentioned in outlets mostly for being joined by Kerry Kennedy, daughter of Robert Kennedy and head of the Robert F. Kennedy Center for Justice and Human Rights.
+Two weeks ago, protestors in New York City were mentioned in national news outlets mostly for being joined by Kerry Kennedy, daughter of Robert Kennedy and head of the Robert F. Kennedy Center for Justice and Human Rights.
 The CIW and Fast Food Forward activists were rallying outside the yearly Wendy’s shareholder meeting.

 Over the years, CIW has convinced several fast food giants to participate in the Fair Food agreement, including Mc Donald’s, Burger King, Subway and Taco Bell.
 Wendy’s is the last major fast food chain that isn’t participating in the program, Gonzalo said.
 Despite buying from tomato suppliers who adhere to the Fair Food agreement, the chain has still not joined in the penny-per-pound raise.
 “Wendy’s is representing a dark cloud," said Gonzalo, "threatening some of the changes that we’ve won."